HomeAbout MeTestimonialsQuickBooksTaxesResourcesContact MeCycling Interests

 A limited partnership, on the other hand, is comprised of one or more general partners who are personally liable for partnership debts and one or more limited partners who contribute capital and share in the profits or losses of the business but do not play an active role in running the business and are not personally liable for the debts of the partnership.
 The rights, responsibilities and obligations of both the limited and general partners will typically be detailed in a partnership agreement.

-A partnership is required to file a federal income tax return.
-In some states such a Pennsylvania, they must also file a state partnership return.
+A partnership is required to file a federal partnership income tax return.
+In states such a Pennsylvania, they must also file a state partnership return.
 However, a partnership typically does not pay income tax at the entity level.
 Rather, the profit or loss is passed through to the personal income tax returns of the partners to be combined with other components of income and deductions to determine the overall tax liability at the partner's personal tax level.

 C Corporation

-A corporation must file separate income tax returns with both IRS and the state and pay taxes on any income it derives through operations (unless an S-corporation election has been filed as discussed later).
-When setting up a corporation, this tax aspect is one of the primary matters that must be weighed.
-This is because C Corporations may experience double taxation.
-The profits of the business will be first reported and taxed at the entity level.
-If the corporation then distributes any portion of the profit to the shareholders in the form of dividends, the shareholders must then report the dividend income on their personal returns and pay taxes on it at the individual level.
+From a taxation standpoint, a corporation must file separate income tax returns for both federal and the state(s) purposes and pay taxes on any income it derives through operations at the corporate entity level. (unless an S-corporation election has been filed as discussed later).
+When setting up a corporation, this tax aspect is one of the primary matters that must be considered.
+This is because C Corporations experience double taxation which simply means that profits of the business will be first reported and taxed at the corporation entity level.
+When the corporation then distributes any portion of the profit to the shareholders in the form of dividends, the shareholders must then report the dividend income on their personal returns and pay taxes on it at the individual level.
 Thus, the concept of double taxation.

 S Corporation

 A variation to the above corporation is an S corporation.
 S status can be adopted by filing an election within the required time parameter.
 All shareholders must consent to the S election.
 As an S corporation, the entity is taxed similar to that of a partnership in that there is no tax assessed at the entity level.
 Instead, the net income or losses flow through to the shareholders to be included with other components of income and expense on their individual income tax return.
-S-corporations are more restrictive in terms of the maximum number and type of eligible shareholders (currently 100) and the fact that there can only be one class of stock.
+S-corporations are more restrictive in terms of the maximum number and type of eligible shareholders and the fact that there can only be one class of stock.

 Requirements for S-corporations vary from state to state.
 Therefore, you should contact your State Department of Revenue or your CPA to determine your state's specific requirements.